Holidoit Logo

 Como

-Clearly the most important city on the lake, to which among other things it gives its name, Como could not be missed.
-So many are the beauties that the city offers: the cathedral, considered one of the most beautiful monuments in northern Italy, Palazzo Broletto, the Tempio Voltiano, the nearby Villa Olmo, therationalist architecture, and the beautiful lakefront are just the main points of interest in the city.
-Also not to be forgotten is nearby Brunate, which can be reached from Como by funicular railway.
+Cityà clearly the most important of the lake, to which among other things it gives its name, Como could not be missed.
+There are so many beauties that the city offers: the cathedral, considered one of the most beautiful monuments in northern Italy, Palazzo Broletto, the Tempio Voltiano, the nearby Villa Olmo l'rationalist architecture, the beautiful lakefront are only the main points of interest in the city.
+Also not to be forgotten is the nearby Brunate, which can be reached from Como by a funicular.

 Bellagio

-Bellagio has always been one of the most beloved Larian resorts, even internationally.
-Set right on the offshoot of Lake Como (an offshoot that can be admired from the vantage point called Punta Spartivento), Bellagio boasts a splendid historic center characterized by romantic little alleys and a lakefront adorned with flowering plants.
-Worth seeing in Bellagio are the beautiful Villa Serbelloni, currently the site of prestigious conventions, and Villa Melzi, equipped with a splendid garden.
+Bellagio è has always been one of the most beloved Larian resorts even internationally.
+Set right on the offshoot of Lake Como (an offshoot that can be admired from the vantage point called Punta Spartivento), Bellagio boasts a beautiful old town characterized by romantic little alleys and a lakefront adorned with flowering plants.
+Worth seeing in Bellagio are the beautiful Villa Serbelloni, currently home to prestigious conventions, and Villa Melzi, equipped with a beautiful garden.

 The village of Bellagio